Ritika1007/oneclick_access_managment/README.md

 🔐 Access to EC2 servers, Vault databags, Vault databases, and Jenkins jobs.

+🔗 Jira integration for seamless collaboration and issue tracking.

 📬 Approval workflow with email notifications to managers and users.

 ## Technologies Used